Honda confirm 2021 CB125F will cost £2799 OTR

-Honda have pulled the covers off their 2021 CB125F, revealing a completely redesigned learner-friendly commuter that now weighs 11kg less than the previous model and is capable of a claimed 497 miles on a single tank of fuel.
+First revealed to the public in late September 2020, the new machine takes over as a completely redesigned learner-friendly commuter that now weighs 11kg less and is capable of a claimed 497 miles on a single tank of fuel.

 Designed to be a reliable, comfortable, upright workhorse that’s unintimidating to novice riders with either a CBT certificate or A1 licence, the entry level CB was first introduced in 2015 – taking over from the part-faired CBF125 as a new model.